-The management must make judgments, estimates and assumptions when preparing this consolidated financial report according to the preparation standards and international financial reporting standards recognized by the FSC, which will have an impact on the adoption of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The management must make judgments, estimates and assumptions when preparing this consolidated financial report, which will have an impact on the adoption of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from estimates.